-In its sixth edition, Creative Many’s Creative State Michigan report details the impact Michigan’s arts and cultural nonprofit organizations have on the state’s economy and citizens.
-The report represents Fiscal Year 2014 data from 419 nonprofit arts and cultural organizations—representing an estimated 16.5% of the sector.
+In its seventh edition, Creative Many’s Creative State Michigan Nonprofit Report details the impact Michigan’s arts and cultural nonprofit organizations have on the state’s economy and citizens.
+The report represents Fiscal Year 2015 data from 410 nonprofit arts and cultural organizations—representing an estimated 16% of the sector.

 A Stronger Economy

-Among its most compelling data, the report affirms the creative economy as a significant financial contributor and strategic opportunity for Michigan’s economic development.
-In 2014 the nonprofit creative community contributed more than $665 million in annual expenditures, a $55 million increase from the previous year.
+The report affirms the creative economy as a significant financial contributor and strategic opportunity for Michigan’s economic development.
+In 2015 the nonprofit creative community contributed $1,248,251,067 Billion in annual direct expenditures.

 Methodology for Reporting